Chart Color Schemes

 Educational outcomes in Naracoorte Surrounds fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 17.0%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 13.6%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.6%).
-Vocational credentials are prevalent, with 37.8% of residents aged 15+ holding them - advanced diplomas comprise 11.2% and certificates make up 26.6%.
+This indicates a need for targeted educational initiatives.
+Bachelor degrees are most common at 13.6%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.6%).
+Vocational credentials are prevalent, with 37.8% of residents aged 15+ holding them - advanced diplomas at 11.2% and certificates at 26.6%.

 Frequently Asked Questions - Education